jigth/my-personal-website/README.md

 ## V1

+This version is available at the following branch: [website/v1](https://github.com/jigth/my-personal-website/tree/website/v1)

 The version 1 was made in 2021 using [11ty static site generator](https://www.11ty.dev/) because at the moment I was very interested on static site generation and wanted a simple, performant, stable website without having deliver JavaScript on the client-side.
 [Eleventy.JS](https://www.11ty.dev/) uses JavaScript and the NodeJS runtime to be built providing a lot of flexibility in terms of modules and libraries but it doesn't necessarily produces a JavaScript bundle, providing generally more performance and compatibility for people that do not use JavaScript in the browser for preference.

 This website version was not based on any specific design guides and was made as simple as possible with the main goal of showcasing some of my best personal software projects at the time, so a single page website was built in about twelve hours.